 I wanna know what love is

 There is ample reason to take a look at many of the common effects of love.
 They are not all pleasant, and not all give rise to love songs.
-The art of living consists in increasings the boons and good sides to things, and reducing the harmful sides too.
-That may work well, actually.
+The art of living consists in increasing the boons and good sides to things, and reducing the harmful sides too.
+Filering work of such sorts may work well, actually.

-It stands out from the list of stressful happenings below, that love leads to much pain in time, and makes many people ill and worse.
+One out of two Danish marriages end in divorce.
+It stands out from the list of stressful happenings below, that love leads to much pain in time - not just divorce troubles - and makes many people ill and worse.
 But it is possible to combat disease and a bad love life.
 Much depends on who you choose to be with in the first place, what you cater to, what you invest time and main resources into.

 Diving within your mind is a figurative expression.
 It means meditating deeply.
 Regular TM (Transcendental Meditation) can alleviate much stress and results of stress in the course of time.
 A million persons have learnt TM in the USA, and the last world-wide estimate is 6 millions.
 Many have been helped by TM, statistics show.
 I recommend TM heartily. [◦Link]